trevelyan/saito/README.md

 ## Getting started
-If you just downloaded Saito and want to get it running, please read our INSTALL.txt file instead of this one.
+If you just downloaded Saito and want to get it running, please read our [INSTALL file](INSTALL.md) instead of this one.
 This README contains more general information that might be useful for developers getting started.